About the Blog

 I sent out my first proposal, and I quickly learned that getting getting a book published traditionally is not that easy.
 So, I set out to learn all I could about this aspect of the publishing industry by immersing myself in it.
 I got involved with the San Francisco Writer’s Conference, and I started the Write Nonfiction in November Challenge (now known as National Nonfiction Writing Month).
 Both of these events allowed me to learn from top experts in the industry.

-Before I knew it, I had an agent…but that didn’t mean I had a book deal.
-I needed to build platform, so I became a blogger and a speaker and self-published my first few books (now I have 14 indie titles to my name).
+Before I knew it, I had an agent, but that didn’t mean I had a book deal.
+I needed to build platform, so I became a blogger and a speaker and self-published my first few books (now I have 17 indie titles to my name).
 I continued learning…I began teaching what I learned to other aspiring authors both through my blog and through my coaching and consulting services and even through my speaking.

-I found a new agent, and after she tried unsuccessfully to sell one of my more spiritually oriented books, she suggested I write a book in the area of my expertise: writing and publishing.
-While she was peddling the book that would become The Author Training Manual: Develop Marketable Ideas, Craft Books That Sell, Become the Author Publishers Want, and Self-Publish Effectively, I came up with a second idea.
+I found a new agent, and after she tried unsuccessfully to sell one of my more spiritually oriented books, she suggested I wrote a book in the area of my expertise: writing and publishing.
+While she was peddling the book that would become The Author Training Manual: A Comprehensive Guide to Writing Books that Sell, I came up with a second idea.

 I would write a book about how to blog a book; not only that, I would blog the book.